Nikolai030/nikolai030.github.io/index.md

 * nerd
 * kind

-> "I Am On A Curiosity Voyage, And I Need My Paddles To Travel."
+> I Am On A Curiosity Voyage, And I Need My Paddles To Travel.